-When we wanted to abstract expressions over types (e.g., to get polymorphic functions), then we drew inspiration from our expression language, where we already had expressions parameterized over values.
+To abstract expressions over types (e.g., to get polymorphic functions), we drew inspiration from our expression language, where we could already parameterize expressions over values.
 As a result, we added type abstractions $(\Lambda \alpha.M)$ and type applications M[T] to the grammar of expressions, and universal types $(\forall \alpha.T)$ to the grammar of type expressions.